USTC-Keyanjie/Android-Style-Transfer/README.md

 ## Introduction

-This project implements the Style Transfer app on the Android platform, which can transfer the style of one picture to another picture to generate a new picture.
+This project implements the Style Transfer app on the Android platform, which can generate new art work that combines style of one picture with content of another one.

 ![presentation](README/presentation.png)